rmholmes/rmholmes.github.io/_pages/about.md

 vulnerable ice shelves with worrying implications for global sea level rise.
-One such mechanism highlighted by our work involves the transport of heat onto the continental shelf driven by bottom Ekman transport arrising from coastally trapped barotropic waves that propagate around the Antarctic coastline [Spence, Holmes et al. 2017 Nature Climate Change](http://dx.doi.org/10.1038/nclimate3335).
+One such mechanism highlighted by our work involves the transport of heat onto the continental shelf driven by bottom Ekman transport arising from coastally trapped barotropic waves that propagate around the Antarctic coastline [Spence, Holmes et al. 2017 Nature Climate Change](http://dx.doi.org/10.1038/nclimate3335).